What is the law in New South Wales for having a dog in the car?

 If you do, the act is punishable by up to 20 penalty units (a maximum fine of $2,200) under the Road Rules 2008 (NSW) r297(3) and up to 3 or 4 demerit points, the higher penalty is applicable if the act is committed in a school zone, Road Transport (Driver Licensing) Regulation 2008 (NSW) Sch 2, r297 (3).

-5. Can I leave my dog in the car?
+6. Can I leave them in the car?

 This is the most common question particularly when popping in to grab something quickly or paying for petrol etc and people assume it is illegal.
 The issue that arises in this circumstance is again safety.